education.vic.gov.au

 For guidance on decision making responsibilities for students, including for students with informal and formal care arrangements, such as students in statutory out-of-home care, refer to the Decision Making Responsibilities for Students Policy.
 Informal carers should sign an Informal Carer Statutory Declaration (PDF)External Link to confirm their status, in addition to the consent form.

-While the consent form requires only one signature, where reasonably possible schools should seek consent from all parents or carers who have decision-making responsibilities for the student.
+While the consent form requires only one signature, where reasonably possible schools should seek consent from all parents or carers who have decision-making responsibilities for the student or who will have relevant information to provide at the profile meeting.
 Where there is a dispute between those responsible for whether the child should undertake a profile, the best interests of the child or young person should be considered.

 In these circumstances principals are encouraged to seek advice from the department’s Legal Division.